• FREE Delivery on Orders Over £25

 The other ingredients are: acrylate esters vinyl acetate, copolymers, fractionated coconut oil, methacrylic acid esters co-polymers, aluminised and siliconised polyester films.

-Order within for guaranteed next day delivery options
+Order on Monday to Friday until 2:00pm guarantees next day delivery options

 Close